GRI 300 Environmental

 ---|---|---|

-In the 2020 financial year, a total of 1,064,000 MWh of natural gas were used for the company’s own energy generation, reflecting a year-on-year decrease of close to 5 percent.
-Natural gas is used in highly efficient cogeneration power plants to produce electricity and heat, to generate process heat in printing plants, and in heating systems for the company’s own heat generation.
+In the 2021 financial year, a total of 954,000 MWh of natural gas were used for the company’s own energy generation, reflecting a year-on-year decrease of 10 percent.
+Natural gas is used in combined heat and power plants to produce electricity and heat to generate process heat in printing plants and in heating systems for the company’s own heat generation.
 Only a small proportion of heat is generated using heating oil.
-The volume decreased by another more than 36 percent compared with the previous year.
-34,000 MWh of diesel were consumed for company vehicles as well as emergency power generators.
-The decrease by one-third is primarily due to the reduced mobility of employees during the coronavirus pandemic.
-This is also the reason for the 40-percent drop in gasoline consumption to 9 MWh.
-In accordance with the Bertelsmann Energy and Climate Policy, no coal is used in the in-house generation of energy.
-The remaining energy quantities are used for forklifts and company jets.
-The quantities subsumed under “other” include renewable fuels.
+The volume used remained nearly the same compared to the previous year.
+In the 2021 financial year, 33,500 MWh of diesel were consumed, equivalent to a 1-percent decrease compared to the previous year.
+95 percent of the diesel was used for company cars, with the remainder used for emergency generators and forklifts.
+Gasoline consumption by company cars increased by 11 percent.
+The remaining energy quantities subsumed under “other” comprise fuels for fleet vehicles, company jets, and renewable fuels.
+Here, a 23-percent increase occurred, primarily due to an increased use of company jets.
+In accordance with the Bertelsmann Energy & Climate Policy, no coal is used in the in-house generation of energy.

-In addition to energy production from fuels and propellants, a small amount of energy is generated from renewable sources.
-Electricity generation from solar power increased from 3,200 MWh in 2019 to 8,000 MWh in 2020, with approximately half of this being consumed by the company itself and the remaining amount being fed into the power grid.
-The increase was achieved through higher electricity generation from photovoltaic systems at Arvato in the Netherlands, and at the Bertelsmann Printing Group in the United Kingdom.
+In addition to energy generation from fossil fuels and propellants, Bertelsmann also generates a small amount of energy from renewable sources.
+Electricity generation from solar power increased from 8,000 MWh in 2020 to 10,800 MWh in 2021.
+About one-third of this was consumed by the company itself and the remaining amount was fed into the power grid.
+The increase was achieved primarily through higher solar power generation at Arvato Supply Chain Solutions in the Netherlands.

 Procurement of electricity and heat